Fiddler on the Roof (film): Soundtrack

-A 2-LP soundtrack album was issued by United Artists Records in 1971.
-A cassette release shortly followed which featured two instrumental tracks not on the original LP release: "Entr'acte" and "The Pogrom" (tracked as "First Act Finale" on later CD releases).
+A 2 record soundtrack album was issued by United Artists Records in 1971.
+The cassette version of the album featured two instrumental tracks not on the original LP release: "Entr'acte" and "The Pogrom" (tracked as "First Act Finale" on later compact disc releases).

-In 2001, EMI Records released a remastered soundtrack CD to commemorate the film's 30th anniversary.
-This was the first time the "First Act Finale" and "Entr'acte" were featured on CD.
-This release also included the previously unreleased "Wedding Procession" track.
-It also featured the demo of "Any Day Now", a song that was cut from the final film.
+In 2001, EMI Records issued a remastered and expanded 30th anniversary Fiddler soundtrack album on CD.
+This was the first release of the "First Act Finale" and "Entr'acte" on CD.
+The expanded CD also included the previously unreleased "Wedding Procession" track and a demo of "Any Day Now", a song that was cut from the final film.

-On December 7, 2021, La-La Land Records released a 3-disc limited edition soundtrack which featured alternate versions of songs, as well as unreleased instrumental score composed by Williams.
+On December 7, 2021, La-La Land Records released a limited edition 3 disc soundtrack album which featured alternate versions of songs, as well as unreleased instrumental music composed by Williams.

-In February 2022, the University of Michigan School of Music, Theatre, & Dance presented a concert version of Fiddler using the arrangements written by John Williams for the film.
-Broadway performers Chuck Cooper and Loretta Ables Sayre played the roles of Tevye and Golde with The Grand Rapids Symphony as the backing orchestra.
+In February 2022, the University of Michigan School of Music, Theatre, & Dance presented a concert version of Fiddler using the arrangements by John Williams for the film.
+Broadway performers Chuck Cooper and Loretta Ables Sayre played the roles of Tevye and Golde accompanied by the Grand Rapids Symphony.
 The event was the first live performance of Williams' orchestrations for the film.

+Documentary

+An independently produced documentary about the making of the film, Fiddler's Journey to the Big Screen, was made by Adama Films in 2021.
+Produced, directed and edited by Daniel Raim and featuring interviews with the surviving cast and crew members, as well as behind-the-scenes footage, it premiered at the Miami Jewish Film Festival on January 26, 2022, and was released theatrically by Kino Lorber and Zeitgeist Films that Spring.
+It was later made available to stream on Paramount+.